netflixeldana/jfs-debugging/README.md

 ## Directions for Coding
 - Run the Application.
 - You should receive errors.
 It is your job to find the bugs in the code and fix them.
-- Once you have found and fixed all of the bugs you should be able to run the program.
+- Once you have found and fixed all the bugs you should be able to run the program.
 - Make sure your program produces the expected results.
 There may be some logic errors in the program as well.

 <br>

-## Directions for Pushing Revision to github
+## Directions for Pushing Revision to gitHub
 - Push your changes up to your repository.
 From your git bash terminal, enter the following commands:
 ```bash
 git add .